 Here’s the fact of the matter: you can get a job in cybersecurity without a degree.
-All you need to prove that you can do the job is a certification, and with relevant experience, cybersecurity professionals can enter all sorts of industries – banking, education, technology, government.
+All you need to prove that you can do the job is a certification, and with relevant experience, cybersecurity professionals can enter all sorts of industries – banking, education, technology, and government.
 So is a cyber security degree worth it?
 Yes, for one simple reason – a certification only takes you so far.
 Certifications are fine for learning the current technology, but they don’t provide the foundation for learning new technologies, much less developing new technologies.
 That’s what you get in a computer science or cybersecurity degree program, and that’s what makes a cyber security degree worth it.
 Some employers will even pay for you to complete your degree.

 What is the Difference Between a Computer Science vs Cyber Security Degree?

 Computer science vs cyber security degree programs are sometimes hard to differentiate.
 However, there are some gaps between them.
 A student with a computer science degree may study artificial intelligence (AI), health informatics, computer graphics, and design solutions, and theoretical studies – cybersecurity is just one possible specialization out of many in a computer science program.
 Students will learn problem-solving and computer networking, much like cyber security.
 However, courses will be geared more toward practical, scientific, and theoretical knowledge.
 Software engineering is included, along with the study of algorithms and coding theory.